 The proposed rule to be codified at Minnesota Rules, chapter 4503, part 0400, is somewhat comparable to 11 CFR part 9034, section 9034.8, in that each addresses joint activity of campaign finance filers.
 One major difference is that the federal regulation requires the participants in a joint fundraising activity to enter into a written agreement that sets forth a formula for allocating proceeds and generally requires that the allocation of costs be proportionate to the allocation of proceeds.
 A second major difference is that the Board's proposed rule addresses purchases that are unrelated to fundraising activity.
-A third major difference is that the Board's proposed rule addresses purchases that are unrelated to help prevent a principal campaign committee, which is generally prohibited unless the contribution to another principal campaign committee may make a contribution to another candidate committee up the statutory limit, which is currently \$2,000 per election.
+A third major difference is that the Board's proposed rule is drafted to help prevent a principal campaign committee from inadvertently making a contribution to another principal campaign committee, which is generally prohibited unless the contributing committee is in the process of terminating its registration with the Board, while at the federal level, a candidate committee may make a contribution to another candidate committee up the statutory limit, which is currently \$2,000 per election.
 The rules are different because they serve different purposes, are based on different statutory schemes, and relate to different classes of campaign finance filers.
 While it may be reasonable to require those engaged in joint campaign activity to enter into a written agreement allocating expenses and any proceeds, the Board did not consider that possibility during the rulemaking process.